oracle/weblogic-kubernetes-operator/site/apache.md

 * Create a Kubernetes NodePort service to expose the internal ports to external access.

-* Create a RBAC YAML file to setup security for your load balancer.
-This is optional.
+* Optionally create a RBAC YAML file to setup security for your load balancer.

-See samples for creating Apache HTTP Server as a load balancer at [Apache load balancer helm chart](../kubernetes/samples/charts/apache-webtier/README.md) and [Apache load balance samples](../kubernetes/samples/charts/apache-samples/README.md).
+See the samples for creating Apache HTTP Server as a load balancer at [Apache load balancer helm chart](../kubernetes/samples/charts/apache-webtier/README.md) and [Apache load balance samples](../kubernetes/samples/charts/apache-samples/README.md).

 Note that you can choose to run one Apache HTTP Server to balance the loads from multiple domains/clusters inside the same Kubernetes cluster, as long as the Apache HTTP Server and the domains are all in the same namespace.